 Retention will be a new aspect of your marketing strategy.
 For example, subscription boxes typically have a product category or theme, creating limitations for varying types of products to include each month.
 Customers may become bored with their deliveries leading them to unsubscribe.

 You may deal with more customer interactions than with a standard ecommerce business model.
 You’ll also need to spend money on market research and email marketing to help retain your customers.
 When creating your business strategy, properly plan for these resources.

 This business model targets a specific type of customer, one who likes the novelty of receiving a surprise each month and, inevitably, alienating others.
 If someone is looking for a product immediately, or only once, they will not be interested in subscribing for monthly delivery.
 You could diversify and offer stand-alone items to overcome this issue.

 Subscription boxes gain value from selling a bundle of products at a discounted price.
 Over time, it can be challenging to maintain the level of value you began with while diversifying the products you include from month to month.
 Product sourcing will be vital to ensure you stay profitable.

 Selling subscription boxes is very competitive.
 Many niches, such as beauty and food, are already overly saturated markets.
 Creating a box in a saturated market will result in high competition for your product.
 Combat this by entering into a less saturated niche and producing a creative product offering.

-If you are looking for a unique business opportunity that has the potential to yield high results, selling subscription boxes might be the venture for you.
+If you’re looking for a unique business opportunity that can yield high results, selling subscription boxes might be the venture for you.
 As the industry continues to branch out and grow, subscription boxes aren’t going anywhere anytime soon.